 If an anomaly event is happening or is imminent in the area you are viewing and you are zoomed in close enough, the cluster portals will be decorated with rings around them called ornaments.
 Each cluster has a different ornament color, and the start point and volatile portals have additional decorations on them.
 (Note that volatile portals may or may not be revealed on the map, depending on the anomaly rules.)

 You can draw planned links between portals.
 First, select one of the anchor portals, then click the icon at the upper-right of the portal information bubble, just below the “Close” button.
 This will highlight the portal with an orange reticle.
 Now click on the other anchor portal.
 (The portal information bubble will appear as you mouse over each portal to help you make sure you select the right one.)
 This will draw an orange link between the two.
 Any links that would block this planned link will be highlighted with a dashed red line, although note that any links that have been filtered out due to your zoom level won’t be present on the map and therefore can’t be highlighted as blocking.
+Note that planned links do not consider each other to be blocking.

 To remove a planned link, click the orange “X” button attached to it.
 To remove all planned links, click the “Clear” button that appears just below the search box.
 Unfortunately, the planned links are not persistent: if you close the intel map and return to it, the planned links will be gone.
 However, the “Link” feature (described below) allows you to share any links you’ve drawn with other agents; if you bookmark that link, you can then use it to restore your drawn links later.
+(If you have more than 40 planned links on the map, only the last 40 will be preserved.)

 The comm panel is found at the lower-left.
 It works just like the one in the scanner app, with the exception that there is no range slider.
 Instead a checkbox allows you to filter chatter and agent actions to just those which occurred within your current map view.
+Only agents who are at least level 8 can send comm messages from the intel map.

 Across the top are several additional tools and links: